utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 <img alt="Output block" src="https://assets.postman.com/postman-docs/v10/output-block-v10.jpg" width="249px"/>

 Displays the information input.
-The dropdown menu allows you to select from JSON, charts, tables, videos, images, and more.
+The dropdown menu enables you to select from JSON, charts, tables, videos, images, and more.
 For more information and examples on the output block, see [Visualizing data](/docs/postman-flows/tutorials/visualizing-data/).